dotnet/designs/accepted/2022/dotnet-release-labels.md

 ## Affect on `releases.json`

-`releases.json` is a file (and schema) that the .NET Team publishes to enable programatic access to the catalog of .NET releases.
+`releases.json` is a family of files (and schema) that the .NET Team publishes to enable programatic access to the catalog of .NET releases.

-It is composed of two files:
+There are two forms of files:

 - Singular [`releases-index.json`](https://github.com/dotnet/core/blob/main/release-notes/releases-index.json) file that describes all the major/minor releases, at a high-level.
 - Release-specific [`releases.json`](https://github.com/dotnet/core/blob/main/release-notes/6.0/releases.json) file that describes each of the patch releases for each major/minor .NET release.

 These files include labels.
 We have a strong desire to not break the current usage patterns, or as little as possible.
 They already display the most relevant tag per the scheme proposed in this document.
 We, however, need to adopt `sts` in place of `current`.

 `release-index.json` currently displays the most relevant tag.
-We only need to change it to display `sts` instead of current`.

 For example, this historical use of [`release-index.json` uses the `current` label](https://github.com/dotnet/core/blob/8db1474a58ce69dfca707511e0354ff9ba492437/release-notes/releases-index.json#L23):